Damitha Abeyratne: Arrests and Controversies

 In 2012, an intimate relationship between Abeyratne and Ven.
 Ruwanwelle Sobhitha thero was revealed after radio station Neth F.M.
 Balumgala broadcast several vulgar tapes of the alleged monk, trying to recruit a personal secretary.

 In 2013, actress Semini Iddamalgoda sued Abeyratne for Rs 50 million having allegedly defamed her during an interview with a Ran F.M. radio channel.
 In 2014, Abeyratne demanded Rs.
 100 million as damages from Iddamalgoda for allegedly defaming her.
 The case was taken at the Colombo District Court on 24 February 2014.
 On 14 October 2014, both withdrew their civil suits.

-On 5 November 2015, she was asked to make a statement due to a complaint on fraud and corruption at Sri Lanka Airlines.
-She went to Presidential Commission of Inquiry to Investigate and Inquire into Serious Acts of Fraud, Corruption and Abuse of Power and State Resources and Privileges (PRECIFAC) and made a statement regarding a irregularity in food supply for a show.
+On 5 November 2015, she was asked to make a statement due to a complaint on fraud and corruption at SriLankan Airlines.
+She went to Presidential Commission of Inquiry to Investigate and Inquire into Serious Acts of Fraud, Corruption and Abuse of Power and State Resources and Privileges (PRECIFAC) and made a statement regarding an irregularity in food supply for a show.

 In 2022, Abeyratne was arrested by the Criminal Investigation Department for forcibly entering the presidents secretariat and obstructing the duties of the police officers during 2022 Sri Lankan protests.

 In February 2024, musician Iraj Weeraratne unraveled a massaging scandal involving Abeyratne and two months later, Abeyratne and her spouse were arrested by the Criminal Investigation Department facing charges related to a fraud amounting to Rs 3 million, falsely promising employment opportunities in South Korea.